Back

 Our employees are the heart of our organization.
 By providing multiple engagement mechanisms, we make sure that our employees’ voices are heard and their insights can contribute to our operations, initiatives, and overall business direction.
 Chinabank also engages its external stakeholders through numerous channels to ensure that their feedback is well received and addressed.
 Aside from general engagement and in line with Chinabank’s prudent credit assessment, the Bank exchanges views with its external stakeholders regarding sustainability-related matters such as environment compliance certificate, community clearance, and management structure, among others.

 We believe that meaningful sustainability action begins with clarity.
 By identifying and understanding the most urgent issues, we can respond with purpose.
-Our materiality assessments serve this intent, guided by the following objectives:
+Our enhanced double materiality assessments serve this intent, guided by the following objectives:

 • To identify and prioritize which economic, environmental, social or governance topic/issue has an impact to, and is impacted by the Bank